felixsuarez0727/demo-faster-whisper/README.md

 # 🤖 Whisper Transcription

-This Python script utilizes the [faster-whisper](https://github.com/SYSTRAN/faster-whisper) package to transcribe audio files using the Whisper model.
+This Python script utilizes the [faster-whisper](https://github.com/SYSTRAN/faster-whisper) package for transcribing audio files using the Whisper model.
+The faster-whisper package is a reimplementation of OpenAI's Whisper model using CTranslate2.[OpenAI's Whisper model](https://github.com/openai/whisper) is an advanced implementation of Automatic Speech Recognition (ASR).
+It employs modern deep learning techniques to accurately transcribe human speech into text.
+Whisper has been trained on a large amount of high-quality audio data, enabling it to recognize a wide range of dialects and accents.
+Its accuracy and speed make it ideal for real-time transcription applications.

 ## 🛠️Prerequisites